 12 Honest and Hopeful Quotes From Former U.S. President George H. W. Bush

-Former President George Herbert Walker Bush is the only person ever to have served as vice president of the United States for eight years (1981 to 1989), followed by a four-year term as president (1989 to 1993).
+Bush was the only person ever to have served as vice president of the United States for eight years (1981 to 1989), followed by a four-year term as president (1989 to 1993).

 Born on June 12, 1924, in Milton, Mass., Bush served as a U.S. Navy pilot during WWII, completing 58 combat missions, including one in which his plane was shot down.
 He was rescued by a submarine near the Japanese Island of Chichijima.
 When he returned from the war, he attended Yale University and met his wife, the late First Lady Barbara Pierce Bush, to whom he was married for 73 years until her death in April 2018.